LaCrazyTomato/Group-Project-BSA-2022/main_code/README.md

 Note: it can be run in local if you have the requirements installed.

 The demo with the code in the video was made in local.

+# The key must be added
+Here is the key you can download: https://we.tl/t-KQFnrrI59D